Local CEOs volunteering in virtual Call4 to support restaurants, workers

 COLUMBUS (WCMH) — NBC4 is partnering with a coalition of local businesses to help local restaurants and hospitality workers.

+To donate now go to: We are all in this together or Service!

 Volunteers from these two non-profit initiatives will be answering the Call4 phone lines.
-Local business leaders like Jeni Britton Bauer from Jeni’s Splendid Ice Creams, Joe Deloss from Hot Chicken Takeover, and additional local CEOs will be taking calls to benefit these initiatives and help local restaurants and workers in need.
+Local business leaders like Jeni Britton Bauer from Jeni’s Splendid Ice Creams, Joe Deloss from Hot Chicken Takeover, David Specht, CEO & President of The Waterworks and additional local CEOs will be taking calls to benefit these initiatives and help local restaurants and workers in need.

 The coalition of businesses stepping up includes: